Lawrence dentist uses mercury safe protocol for amalgam removal

 By

 Due to the benefits of beautiful, biocompatible, metal free restorations, more patients than ever are requesting mercury-free dentistry – and more dentists are delivering just that.
 However, in the not too distant past, amalgam was the standard in the vast majority of dental offices, and few patients were aware of the issues.
 Therefore, many people currently have amalgam fillings that they don’t want.
-Drs.
-Les and Kelly Miller utilize the protocol developed by the IAOMT for the safe removal of mercury amalgam.
+Dr. Kelly Miller utilizes the protocol developed by the IAOMT for the safe removal of mercury amalgam.

 Common filling removal